PickWheel/docs/en/LaLiga Team Generator.md

 - ⚡ Fast and mobile-optimized
 - 🎨 Fully customizable
 - 💾 Save your wheels
-- 🆓 Free to use — no ads while spinning
+- 🆓 Free to use

 ## Frequently Asked Questions